-Prospective students and parents, as well as family and friends of current LdM students, are welcome to visit any one of the three campus locations in Florence, Rome, and Tuscania.
+Prospective students and parents, as well as family and friends of current LdM students, are welcome to visit any one of the two campus locations in Florence and Tuscania.
 LdM has a list of hotel possibilities for hosting friends and family, ranging from the elegant hotel to a Bed and Breakfast, and recommendations for restaurants, tours, and other activities upon request.
 For more information, please email [email protected].

 Academic Regulations and Attendance Policy

 Academic policies and procedures allow students to understand their rights and responsibilities clearly.
 They protect the integrity of LdM while providing fair and transparent guidelines.
 Students are expected to familiarize themselves with all academic policies.
 Those seeking clarity on educational policies should consult with their advisor.

 LdM aims to cultivate an environment that stimulates students scholastic potential and considers class attendance fundamental to successful academic performance.
 Details of this policy may be found here and in the Academic Catalog.

 LdM student advisors provide guidance and support to make sure that students’ study abroad experience is a success.
 All of our students benefit from regular contact and support of energetic and dedicated advisors who are skilled in helping them adjust to the LdM campus and their new Italian culture.

 LdM Advisors are here to help students with navigating administrative processes while supporting academic decisions (e.g., adding and dropping courses) and progress throughout their stay at LdM.
 They also offer a wide range of information and services as well as organizing social and cultural events enabling students to get the most out of their stay in Italy.